GAE074/DisposableTools/readme_disposable_tools.txt

 ['location' => $airport->id] if you are going to use it in Airports page ['location' => $flight->dpt_airport_id] if you are going to use it in Bids or Flight Details page

+***** Options : FlightsMap

+Shows a Leaflet map from flights or user pireps, Leatlet map itself can be configured/styled via widget blade file if needed.
+Has 3 main options, these are *source* , *visible* and *limit* .
+Visible and limit should be used in custom cases, provided defaults for them are ok for generic usage.

+if used source *can* be an airport_id (4 letter ICAO code), an airline_id or user (not user_id, plain text *user*) or can be skipped at all. if used visible *must* be either false or true (it show visible flights or hides them - default is true like phpvms and only visible flights are used) if used limit *must* be a numeric value like 50, which will limit the flights being drawn on the map.
+Default is *null* so all flights are drawn.

+['source' => 'LTAI'] or\
+['source' => $airport->id] if you are going to use it in Airports page ['source' => $hub->id] if you are going to use it in Disposable Hubs Module: Hub Page ['source' => $airline->id] if you are going to use it in Disposable Airlines Module: Airline Page ['source' => $airline->id, 'limit' => 200] if you are going to use it at Disposable Airlines Module: Airline Page with a limit of max 200 flight.
+['source' => 'user', 'limit' => 100] if you are going to use it at User Profile page with a limit of last 100 pireps.

+To use the widget at phpvms Flights page, there is no need to define a source.
+Just load/call the widget directly.
+It will follow your admin side settings to filter results (like pilots only see their airline's flights or flight's from their current location)

 *****

 For more information (examples with pictures etc) or support please check PhpVMS Forum, add-ons section.